open-contracting/standard/standard/docs/en/support/governance.md

 This stage is likely to involve broad community engagement and discussion of specific decisions through GitHub issues.

-At the point where all open issues are suitably addressed, the development branch may be submitted for peer review.
+At the point where all open issues are suitably addressed, the development branch is ready to be submitted for peer review.

 ### Peer-review